SuperFlyTV/supertimeline/README.md

-# SuperTimeline
+# Timeline

-The SuperTimeline is a collection of rules as well as a resolver for placing objects on a virtual timeline.
+The Timeline is a collection of rules as well as a resolver for placing objects on a virtual timeline.
 It uses the concept of timing objects in sequences – absolute or relative timings – which resolves recursively in nested structures.
 This means it supports grouping, combinations of timing between groups, and objects within groups.
 It also supports logical conditions instead of timed conditions.

 Licence: MIT